gvwilson/thirdbit/src/fiction/bear/index.md

 Dolly, I'm really sorry."

 "It's just how people are around here," the troll replied mildly.
-"Bortja's the worst of them,
+"Bortje's the worst of them,
 but at least we're not in Garheim."

 "But…but she said it right *to* you!"